 In case you’re wondering, the rangers said it’ll likely be spring of 2017 when the mountain is fully opened to the public.

 I learned about this waterfall from the book, Waterfall Hikes of Upstate South Carolina.

 If you’re in the area, you might as well swing by Carrick Creek Road Falls.
-It’s a larger waterfall upstream that you can see form the road.
+It’s a larger waterfall upstream that you can see from the road.
 And you don’t even have to enter the park.